fredhohman/fredhohman.github.io/stuff-i-use.md

 On my homescreen sits many of the mobile versions of the desktop services I use on OS X, but notable mentions include [Fantastical][fantastical] for calendar and reminders, [Dark Sky][darksky] for down-to-the-minute weather predictions, [Inbox][inbox] by Gmail for email, the data-centric alarm clock [Sleep Cycle][sleep-cycle], and [Overcast][overcast] for podcasts.

-I also wear a gen 1 space gray [Apple Watch Sport][watch] with the red sport band.
+I also wear a gen 5 space gray [Apple Watch][watch] with the red sport band.
-Necessary?
-No.
-Stylish?
-Hardly.
-Convenient?
-Certainly.

 ### Apps
 At any time of day I'm probably listening to music on [Spotify][spotify].